 With Reese Owens Architects, Daniel’s projects have been well recognized.
 They include The Mayflower Spa; the River Building where ROA’s studio overlooks the Shepaug River; Hedgerow House, featured by Architectural Record and honored with an AIA Connecticut Design Award; Mountain Road Residence, recipient of an Award for Design Excellence from AIA New England; and Spectacle Lake Lodge featured in New England Home Magazine.

-Daniel is married and lives in town with his wife and daughter, and their Saint Bernard.
+Daniel is married and lives in town with his wife and daughter.